ibexa/documentation-user/docs/creating_content_basic.md

     You create and edit Pages using the Page Builder.

     Go to the Page Builder by selecting **Page** in the top bar.
-    You can create Content here by activating the plus button in the upper right corner.
+    You can create Content here through the plus button in the upper right corner.

     !!! tip